What the RTB Actually Does (and What it Doesn’t Do)

 Sometimes it does.

+Often, it cannot, not because the outcome is unfair, but because the RTB’s role is narrower and more structured than most people expect.
 Understanding what the RTB is designed to do, and what it is not designed to do, is one of the most important steps in deciding whether to proceed with a tenancy application.
+This understanding is crucial for anyone navigating a "Residential Tenancy Branch dispute process" or seeking to "dispute an eviction notice BC."

 The RTB Is a Statutory Decision-Maker